-Analyzer - Video Standard (SDI and ST 2022-6 Modes Only)
+Analyzer - Video Standard (SDI and IP 2022-6 Boot Modes Only)

-The Analyzer - Video Standard instrument (for SDI & 2022-6 modes) automatically displays the payloads of the video standard being analyzed as described by ST 352 packets.
-It lists the payloads on the input signals for both SDI BNCs (SDI Mode) and 2022-6 SFPs (IP 2022-6 Mode).
+The Analyzer - Video Standard instrument (for SDI and IP 2022-6 boot modes) automatically displays the payloads of the video standard being analyzed as described by ST 352 packets.
+It lists the payloads on the input signals for both SDI BNCs (SDI mode) and 2022-6 SFPs (IP 2022-6 boot mode).
 The entries in the table of the Analyzer - Video Standard tab summarize the current video standard and any analyzer overrides already set.